Working with you for the public

 Leapwise

-Tanvi Bhatkal
+Dr Tanvi Bhatkal

 Manager

-Dr Tanvi Bhatkal is a Manager at Leapwise with over a decade of experience at the intersection of strategy and mixed methods research across the public sector, with a passion for social justice.
+Tanvi is a Manager at Leapwise with over a decade of experience at the intersection of strategy and mixed methods research across the public sector, with a passion for social justice.
 She brings deep expertise in developing and applying robust analytical frameworks and research methodologies to address complex systems challenges.

 At Leapwise, Tanvi has led projects across UK policing, criminal justice and local government with a particular focus on complex social challenges.
 Her work combines a strong analytical approach with a collaborative and pragmatic style, using data-driven insight and human-centred design to develop evidence-based organisational strategy and programme design.
 Most recently, she led our work supporting the design of an innovative approach to the new National Police Wellbeing Survey.